weakish/weakish.github.com/dive-into/osx.md

 | page-down | `^v` |
 | recenter | `^l` |

-And there are some keybinds slightly different the orignal Emacs keybinds:
+And there are some keybinds slightly different the original Emacs keybinds:

 - forward/backward-word, use two keys (`Control` and `Option`) for the `Meta` key.
 - shrink/extend-selection, add an additional `Shift` key but not needing to enter the selection mode (`C-SPC`) first.